Talks and Other Events

-- Useful Tools for Teaching And Outreach In Data Science: Workflows, Case Studies, Github Classroom, and Slack.
+- Useful Tools for Teaching And Outreach In Data Science.
 Symposium on Data Science and Statistics.
 2019.
 May 29-Jun 1.
 Bellevue, WA.
 USA.

 - Addressing Open Challenges Data Science Education.
 Department of Statistics and Data Sciences, Smith College.
 2019 Apr 18.
 Northampton, MA.
 USA.

 - Missing Data and Technical Variability in Single-Cell RNA-Sequencing Experiments.
 ENAR Conference.
 2019 Mar 24-27.
 Philadelphia, PA.
 USA.

 - Making data science accessible world-wide in the Johns Hopkins Data Science Lab.
 Department of Statistics, University of Connecticut.
 2019 Feb 27.
 Storrs, CT.
 USA.